-From the time that work ceased to be individual and family-based concerns, i.e. from the days the factory came into existence, the will to work began to decrease.
-Motivation theories are efforts at getting worker to do equal work for equal pay and to make workers do more work for more pay.
-Motivation theory, like personnel management as well as general management, has undergone evolution.
-In this unit, we shall examine the following motivation theories: Scientific Management Theory, The Human Relations Theory, The Behavioural Sciences Movement Theory, The Achievement Theory and Hertzberg Theory.
-We would see how each of these theories plays towards the motivation of a worker to do more work.
+From the time that work ceased to be individual and family- based concerns, i.e. from the days the factory came into existence, the will to work began to decrease.
+Motivation theories are efforts at getting worker to do equal work for equal pay and to make workers do more work for more Maotivation theory, like personnel management as well as general management, has undergone evolution.

+In this unit, we shall start from the early theory of motivation, i.e. Frederick Taylor's Scientific Management Theory.

-By the end of the unit, you should be able to:
+By the end of the unit, you will be able to:

-- State Frederick Taylor's Scientific Management Theory - List out the various components of scientific management - Explain each component of scientific management theory - Recognize what the human relations movement or approach is - Distinguish the human relations approach from the mechanistic approach - List and explain the various experiments that brought out these new "facts" - Identify the behavioural science approach to motivation
+- State Frederick Taylor's Scientific Management Theory - List out the various components of scientific management - Explain each component of scientific management theory